Hussainajhar8/Northwind_Documentation/Web Documentation.md

 **AWS**: Amazon Web Services (AWS) serves as the foundation for our cloud infrastructure, offering a diverse range of scalable and reliable services.
 AWS services such as EC2 for compute resources are utilised to build a robust and resilient deployment environment.

 ## If time:

-Ansible: Utilised for automation, Ansible streamlines the provisioning and configuration of infrastructure components.
+**Ansible**: Utilised for automation, Ansible streamlines the provisioning and configuration of infrastructure components.
 Its simplicity and versatility make it an ideal choice for orchestrating our deployment process.

-Terraform: We employ Terraform for infrastructure as code (IaC), enabling us to define our cloud infrastructure in a declarative manner.
+**Terraform**: We employ Terraform for infrastructure as code (IaC), enabling us to define our cloud infrastructure in a declarative manner.
 By codifying our infrastructure, we can easily replicate environments, enforce consistency, and manage infrastructure changes more effectively.

 ## Setting up
 To begin, we will set up our EC2 instance and open ports 20, 80, and 5000 on Ubuntu 20.24, then install the required dependencies and launch our app.